 - One day’s worth of clothes if they fit in the bag, or at least spare underwear and socks

-- Spare iPhone charger
+- Spare iPhone charger and power adapter

 - A travel list of the activities we planned so we’re sure to do everything we had in mind when we organized the trip (wouldn’t want to forget something fun we’d wanted to do!)